InputValidityRepo/InputValidity/README.md

 # Demo
 We provide a cmd.txt file in each folder to demonstrate the usage of each technique.
 Please refer to the relative file for detailed usage.

-For example,
-To run DAIV input validator on MNIST generated test inputs:
+For example, to run DAIV input validator on MNIST generated test inputs:
 ```
 cd IV/DAIV
 python3 IV_MNIST.py